+Plants can provide a softer, more natural, and more attractive border between houses than a privacy fence.
 Before landscaping property lines, always make sure you know precisely where the boundary lies (if unsure, hire a surveyor).
-While you're at it, research the possible existence of any easements.
-And if you decide on a fence, check to see if you need a fence permit.
+While you're at it, research the possible existence of any easements where planting may be restricted.

 It's not difficult to see why evergreen shrubs would play a critical role in landscaping property lines.
 By definition, evergreens provide foliage to admire all four seasons of the year.
 And that same trait enables them to offer something else: year-round privacy.